Mobile Distracted Driving Lawyer

 Have you been injured in a car accident in Alabama because the other driver was distracted?
 Lattof & Lattof PC can help you seek compensation for the damages you incurred.
-Our experienced Mobile car accident attorneys offer a free case review to give you an honest assessment of your case’s strength and the best strategy for moving forward.
+Our experienced Mobile, AL car accident attorneys offer a free case review to give you an honest assessment of your case’s strength and the best strategy for moving forward.

 We will listen, help you understand your options, and answer any questions you have.
 Lattof & Lattof, PC, has over 100 years of combined experience fighting for those injured in car accidents.
 Let us put our experience and skill to work to help you.

 Why You Need a Mobile Personal Injury Lawyer If You’ve Been Injured in a Distracted Driving Accident

 According to the National Highway Traffic Safety Administration (NHTSA), driving while texting can be six times more dangerous than driving under the influence.
 Distracted driving can occur when anything in the vehicle distracts a driver from paying close attention to the act of driving and can result in serious injuries, property damage, and even death.

 Fortunately, Alabama law provides a way for victims of car accidents to receive compensation from the at-fault party.
 However, getting the money you deserve is not always easy.
 Hiring an experienced Mobile, AL car accident lawyer can make a big difference in the amount of compensation you receive.
 Here’s why:

 It is common for distracted drivers to deny responsibility.
 It will be up to you to find proof that they were not paying attention at the time of a crash.
 Our lawyers will conduct an investigation and gather evidence that would be hard for you to obtain on your own.